-- "Allocated Account Agreement"-The agreement between the Trustee and the Custodian which establishes the Trust Allocated Account.
-The Allocated Account Agreement and the Unallocated Account Agreement are sometimes referred to together as the "Custody Agreements." - "ANAV"-Adjusted NAV.
-See "Description of the Trust Agreement-Valuation of Bullion, Definition of Net Asset Value and Adjusted Net Asset Value" for a description of how the ANAV of the Trust is calculated.
-The ANAV of the Trust is used to calculate the fees of the Sponsor. - "Authorized Participant"-A person who (1) is a registered broker-dealer or other securities market participant such as a bank or other financial institution which is not required to register as a broker-dealer to engage in securities transactions, (2) is a participant in DTC, (3) has entered into an Authorized Participant Agreement with the Trustee and the Sponsor and (4) has established an Authorized Participant Unallocated Account.
-Only Authorized Participants may place orders to create or redeem one or more Baskets. - "Authorized Participant Agreement"-An agreement entered into by each Authorized Participant, the Sponsor and the Trustee which provides the procedures for the creation and redemption of Baskets and for the delivery of the Bullion and any cash required for such creations and redemptions. - "Authorized Participant Unallocated Account"-An unallocated Bullion account, either loco London or loco Zurich, established with the Custodian or a Bullion clearing bank by an Authorized Participant.
-Each Authorized Participant's Authorized Participant Unallocated Account is used to facilitate the transfer of Bullion deposits and Bullion redemption distributions between the Authorized Participant and the Trust in connection with the creation and redemption of Baskets. - "Authorized Participant Unallocated Bullion Account Agreement"-The agreement between an Authorized Participant and the Custodian or a Bullion clearing bank which establishes the Authorized Participant Unallocated Account. - "Basket"-A block of 50,000 Shares is called a "Basket." - "Book Entry System"-The Federal Reserve Treasury Book Entry System for United States and federal agency securities. - "Bullion"-Gold, silver, platinum and palladium metals, as applicable and in their capacity as bullion metals represented by each Share. - "CEA"-Commodity Exchange Act of 1936, as amended. - "CFTC"-Commodity Futures Trading Commission, an independent agency with the mandate to regulate commodity futures, options, swaps and derivatives markets in the United States. - "Clearing Agency"-Any clearing agency or similar system other than the Book Entry System or DTC. - "Code"-The United States Internal Revenue Code of 1986, as amended. - "Creation Basket Deposit"-The total deposit required to create a Basket.
-The deposit will be an amount of Bullion and cash, if any, that is in the same proportion to the total assets of the Trust (net of estimated accrued but unpaid fees, expenses and other liabilities) on the date an order to purchase one or more Baskets is properly received as the number of Shares comprising the number of Baskets to be created in respect of the deposit bears to the total number of Shares outstanding on the date such order is properly received.
-The Bullion comprising a deposit is in a proportion equal to 0.03 ounces of gold, 1.1 ounces of silver, 0.004 ounces of platinum and 0.006 ounces of palladium. - "Custodian" or "JPMorgan"-JPMorgan Chase Bank, N.A., a national banking association and a market maker, clearer and approved weigher under the rules of the LBMA and LPPM.
-JPMorgan is the custodian of the Trust's Bullion. - $\hbox{''Custody Agreements''} \hbox{$-$The Allocated Account Agreement together with the Unallocated Account Agreement.} \\$
+"Allocated Account Agreement"-The agreement between the Trustee and the Custodian which establishes the Trust Allocated Account.
+The Allocated Account Agreement and the Unallocated Account Agreement are sometimes referred to together as the "Custody Agreements."

+"ANAV"-Adjusted NAV.
+See "Description of the Trust Agreement-Valuation of Silver, Definition of Net Asset Value and Adjusted Net Asset Value" for a description of how the ANAV of the Trust is calculated.
+The ANAV of the Trust is used to calculate the fees of the Sponsor.

+"Authorized Participant"-A person who (1) is a registered broker-dealer or other securities market participant such as a bank or other financial institution which is not required to register as a broker-dealer to engage in securities transactions, (2) is a participant in DTC, (3) has entered into an Authorized Participant Agreement with the Trustee and the Sponsor and (4) has established an Authorized Participant Unallocated Account.
+Only Authorized Participants may place orders to create or redeem one or more Baskets.

+"Authorized Participant Agreement"-An agreement entered into by each Authorized Participant, the Sponsor and the Trustee which provides the procedures for the creation and redemption of Baskets and for the delivery of silver and any cash required for such creations and redemptions.

+"Authorized Participant Unallocated Account"-An unallocated silver account loco London established with the Custodian or a bank clearing loco London Silver by an Authorized Participant.
+Each Authorized Participant's Authorized Participant Unallocated Account is used to facilitate the transfer of silver deposits and silver redemption distributions between the Authorized Participant and the Trust in connection with the creation and redemption of Baskets.

+"Authorized Participant Unallocated Bullion Account Agreement"-The agreement between an Authorized Participant and the Custodian or a bank clearing loco London Silver which establishes the Authorized Participant Unallocated Account.

+"Basket"-A block of 50,000 Shares is called a "Basket."

+"Book Entry System"-The Federal Reserve Treasury Book Entry System for United States and federal agency securities.

+"CEA"-Commodity Exchange Act of 1936, as amended.

+"CFTC"-Commodity Futures Trading Commission, an independent agency with the mandate to regulate commodity futures, options, swaps and derivatives markets in the United States.

+"Clearing Agency"-Any clearing agency or similar system other than the Book Entry System or DTC.

+"Code"-The United States Internal Revenue Code of 1986, as amended.

+"Creation Basket Deposit"-The total deposit required to create a Basket.
+The deposit will be an amount of silver and cash, if any, that is in the same proportion to the total assets of the Trust (net of estimated accrued but unpaid fees, expenses and other liabilities) on the date an order to purchase one or more Baskets is properly received as the number of Shares comprising the number of Baskets to be created in respect of the deposit bears to the total number of Shares outstanding on the date such order is properly received.

+"Custodian" or "JPMorgan"-JPMorgan Chase Bank, N.A., a national banking association and a market maker, clearer and approved weigher under the rules of the LBMA.
+JPMorgan is the custodian of the Trust's silver.

+"Custody Agreements"-The Allocated Account Agreement together with the Unallocated Account Agreement.

-"Custody Rules"-The rules, regulations, practices and customs of the LBMA, the LPPM, the Bank of England or any applicable regulatory body which apply to Bullion made available in physical form by the Custodian.
+"Custody Rules"-The rules, regulations, practices and customs of the LBMA, the Bank of England or any applicable regulatory body which apply to silver made available in physical form by the Custodian.